 In 2013, Off World Pictures presented a documentary film about Serge’s life, entitled Rêve Kakudji.
 It made the rounds of cinemas and festivals, being nominated for various documentary awards.

-Recent engagements include covering both Tolomeo and Giulio Cesare in the Paris Opera’s production of Handel’s Giulio Cesare, a reprise of “La Petite Messe de Rossini” at the Atelier Lyrique de Tourcoing and reprises of Studio Kabako’s “Sur les traces de Dinozord” in various festivals and European theaters.
-Serge Kakudji also embarked on a major tour over the last two years, starring in “Coup Fatal,” a collaboration with Alain Platel and Fabrizio Cassol, based on concerts he had presented in the Congo, mixing operatic arias accompanied by traditional African instrumentalists.
+He covered the roles of both Tolomeo and Giulio Cesare in the Paris Opera’s production of Handel’s Giulio Cesare, sang a reprise of “La Petite Messe de Rossini” at the Atelier Lyrique de Tourcoing and reprises of Studio Kabako’s “Sur les traces de Dinozord” in various festivals and European theaters.
+Serge Kakudji also starred in “Coup Fatal,” a collaboration with Alain Platel and Fabrizio Cassol, based on concerts he had presented in the Congo, mixing operatic arias accompanied by traditional African instrumentalists.
 It opened at the Vienna Festival and Holland Festival in the summer of 2014.
 The last of 180 performances took place at the Marseille Festival.
 The cd of Coup Fatal was published by Outhere-music.